 This report is using Azure resource Graph (ARG) data, so it retrieves data like the retention and licence used.
 You can also see (if known) who last set the licence and what licence scheme you're on.
 If you have Sentinel assigned to the the workspace, you can probably adjust your retention from 30days to 90days for free, so I make a note of that.
 Please do check before you make changes.

-The report then shows all the Tables you have (and a daily average in the the chart title). the 'Estimated Table Price' will only have data if you put in value - in the [price] field.
+The report then shows all the Tables you have (and a daily average in the the chart title).

 Next I have included the Table Size and Table entries reports from another workbook.
 These are useful to see any pattern changes over the time period.